paulvivier/status/README.md

 # paul vivier
 This is my current work status [URL](https://paulvivier.github.io/status/).
 [See paintings](http://www.vivier.net/paintings)

+### Oct 4, 2025 - Sealing cracks
+Finished yet another iteration of my coffee cup on Italian bags, adding acrylic transfers of receipts.
+The greenhouse was able to maintain a temp of about 60 degrees, even though I set it for 70.
+Time to seal up the cracks around ... everything.
+Need to revarnish large boat painting, I accidently touched it while still wet and can't fix, so I have to remove and add again.

 ### Oct 3, 2025 - Start your day with a walk
 After my poor performance on the Read Mountain hike (1000 ft?)
 I decided that I needed to hike more.
 So, I walked up Mill Mountain from the Yellowstone side today.
 Good incline in the beginning.
 Paintings varnished, but still needs some touchup.
 Working on refinishing furniture today.

 ### Oct 2, 2025 - Fall is on its way
 It got down to 50 degrees last night, the time has come to close up the larger holes in the greenhouse.
 Color started on Miss Ella Sue shrimp boat, might add some more today.
 Also pasted up a layer of receipts to "Italian Coffee" multi-media collage/drawing.
 May glue them down today.
 But first, on to the greenhouse!